 The corporatization of universities began around the same time as the corporatization of other institutions: the 1970s and ’80s.
 During that time, we witnessed a cultural shift from universities being interested in society and funded by government, to being businesses that are funded by the students.
 Again, Milton Friedman comes up as a key figure in this change.
 He argued that, just as corporations should only be interested in shareholders instead of the general pubic, so university education should be viewed as a private benefit to the student and not a public benefit (in the form of a better educated citizenry).
 It thereby follows that a private benefit to the students should be paid for by the students themselves.

 The problem was that once there was a profitable and growing student debt market, there came with it a motivation to increase tuition in order to grow that total outstanding student debt further.
 Since 1980, the inflation-adjusted cost of college has increased 1,000%.
 There is a constant drive at universities to scale up capabilities, amenities, and administrative salaries so they can charge higher fees, all while lowering the cost and quality of the education itself with lower paid professors.
-To fund this growth, students have to borrow from the government and the financial sector (and they receive no equity share).
+To fund this growth, students have to borrow from the government and the financial sector.
 Then, they spend decades paying off the debt and interest they have accumulated.
 In a world where corporations are eliminating jobs and driving down worker bargaining power, no less.

 While universities are not corporations, they have become “corporatized” in the sense that they attempt to increase revenue while decreasing costs, and pile their profits back into growth.
 But is this growth actually creating a more educated society?
-Well, that is not part of the corporate program.
+Did the intellectual credibility of universities increase after becoming a private good?
+Well, these questions are not part of the corporate program.

-Since it has the ability to pass laws and it has created the corporation, government should, logically, be the one entity that could exercise control over the corporation.
+Since it has the ability to pass laws, including laws which created the corporation, government should, logically, be the one entity that could exercise control over the corporation.
 But here, too, we are quickly losing our grip.

 How did the government end up captive to corporate power?
-Government is simply ill-matched against modern corporations due to their size, networking, intelligence, and life spans.
-Size matters.
+Government is simply ill-matched against modern corporatism due to its size, networking, intelligence, and life spans.
 The tech sector now has $600B corporations like Alphabet Inc., and the industry can leverage its total size of $4T to influence governmental decisions.
-The media industry is valued at $500B and can outspend any media campaign launched by the U.S. Government.
+The “big 5” media corporations are valued at $500B and can outspend any media campaign launched by the U.S. Government.
 Corporate think tanks can be thought of as superintelligences that attract the best and brightest, who are lured away from lower-paying government jobs that cannot attract the same level of talent.
 And finally, it’s just a matter of persistence.
-Corporations have an infinite lifespan and a focused, unchanging goal.
+Corporations have perpetual lifespans and a focused, unchanging goal.
 Politicians, on the other hand, come and go and must shift their views as public opinion changes.
 Corporations persist, adapt to government resistance, and win over time.

-One explanation for the massive growth of government could be that it is engaged in an arms race with the corporation.
-In an effort to contain growing corporate power, it has expanded itself and its power.
+One explanation for the massive growth of government could be that it is engaged in an arms race with corporatism, or perhaps the corporations and government are really one expanding entity (since it is government that grants life to corporations).
+Looking at the first explanation — in an effort to contain growing corporate power, government has expanded itself and its power.
 But it still trails behind: there are 35M employees in the publicly-traded corporate world (Russell 3000) but only 22M employees in federal and local government.
-Governmental entities like the Environmental Protection Agency staff 15,000 in an attempt to combat the environmental externalities caused by corporations, but this is merely chasing after symptoms and temporarily containing the problem.
-Eventually, these government arms lose, and when they do, they become part of a “corporate-government state" – just another arm of the expanding corporation.
-Both parties employ different tactics.
+Governmental entities like the Environmental Protection Agency staff 15,000 in an alleged attempt to combat the environmental externalities caused by corporations, but this is merely chasing after symptoms and temporarily containing the problem.
+Eventually, these government arms lose, and when they do, they become part of a “corporate-government” conglomerate entity — just another arm of the expanding corporation, or the expanding government?
+The political parties employ different tactics.
 The left-wing wants more government to address externalities; the right wing wants less government as it just becomes part of the problem.
-But neither address the root issue: the corporation’s programming.
+But neither address the root issue: the corporation’s bad central programming.
 And so long as that root issue persists, government — big or small — leads to growing corporate power.

-Now, let’s put this all together by looking at the definition of an AI takeover, alongside with that of a corporate takeover.
+Now, let’s put this all together by looking at the definition of an AI takeover, alongside with that of our corporate takeover.

 How the takeover happened was different from how it was imagined, but the result basically the same: